Houston

 In the renewables field, he acts alongside the French government (Ministry of Energy Transition) in calls for tenders for the construction of offshore wind farms, including floating wind turbines, and advises operators in the realization of biomass and geothermal projects, as well as investors in the context of "M&A" operations concerning wind and solar assets and methanization.
 He also has experience in hydroelectricity matters.
 He advises both sponsors and lenders and works regularly with public entities and governments.
 He also advises on the drafting and negotiation of corporate PPAs, acting for both energy producers and buyers.

-Geoffroy Berthon is recognised by clients as "a high quality lawyer whose analyses are very precise and rigorous and whose pragmatic approach is highly regarded" (Legal 500) and as a Leading Individual by Legal 500 (EMEA 2023) in public law and energy.
+Geoffroy Berthon is recognized by clients as "talented, dynamic and brilliant lawyer.
+He is a hard worker.
+His calm manner and attentiveness reassure as a client" (Legal 500) and as a Leading Partner by Legal 500 (EMEA 2025) in public law and energy.

 Geoffroy holds a doctorate in public law, was a lecturer in public contract law at Sciences Po, and frequently published in both English and French.